-A large wedding was planned for the $8^{th}$ December 1971 in the Taj Hotel at their newly renovated Crystal Ballroom liberation of East Pakistan which later came to be known as Bangladesh.
+A large wedding was planned for the 8th December 1971 in the Taj Hotel at their newly renovated Crystal Ballroom

+On the 3rd of Dec 1971 the Indo-Pakistan War began.
+It was a military confrontation between India and Pakistan in which India assisted in the liberation of East Pakistan which later came to be known as Bangladesh.
 Bombay began preparing for war.
 There were strict curfews in place and all windows had to be covered with paper.
 The Taj hotel announced that our function would have to be cancelled as no large gatherings could take place.